 Pro-Rector for Research

 Patrick Gagliardini (1974) is Full Professor of Econometrics at USI Faculty of Economics.
 In 1998 he graduated in Physics at the Polytechnical School in Zurich (ETHZ).
 In 2003 he earned a PhD from the Faculty of Economics of USI with his thesis in Econometrics on the modelling of nonlinear dynamics.
 He then spent a year in Paris as visiting fellow at the Laboratoire de Finance-Assurance of CREST (Paris) with a SNSF research grant.
 Between 2004 and 2006 he held an assistant professor position at the Faculty of Economics of University of St. Gallen, and between 2008 and 2012 he served as Junior Chair of the Swiss Finance Institute (SFI).
 He also served as Dean of USI Faculty of Economics from September 2015 until August 2019.
 His research interests focus on econometrics and especially financial econometrics, and the results of his research have been published in the main scientific journals in the field.
 Since 2017 he has been a Fellow of the Society for Financial Econometrics (SoFiE).
 Patrick Gagliardini is Pro-Rector for Research from September 2019.

 Pro-Rector for Research in the Humanities and Equal Opportunities

 Giovanni Zavaritt (1979) holds a PhD in Political Communication and an Executive Master of Science in Communications Management.
 From 2014 to 2019 he was Head of Communication at USI.
 Since 2015 he has been member of the Board of the Science et Cité foundation.
 Giovanni Zavaritt is Secretary General of USI from September 2019.
-He participates in the University Council sessions without voting rights.